 (e) To mobilize appropriate technical, technological, financial, infrastructural and other necessary resources to enable States Parties, particularly those with limited availability of or access to these resources, to fulfil their obligations under the present Convention.

-3. States Parties undertake to ensure that financing for development, and all other forms of aid and assistance given or received by them, whether bilateral, or under any institutional or other international framework, are consistent with the provisions of the present Convention.
+3. States Parties undertake to ensure that financing for development, and all other forms of aid and assistance given or received by them, whether bilateral, or under any institutional or other international framework, are in compliance with internationally recognized international development cooperation principles such as common but differentiated responsibilities and consistent with the provisions of the present Convention.

 4. States Parties recognize their duty to cooperate to create a social and international order conducive to the realization of the right to development by, inter alia:

+(a) Enhancing international development cooperation and the international development cooperation pattern that features South-North cooperation as main channel and South-South cooperation as supplements, creating more equal and balanced global development partnership.

-(a) Promoting a universal, rules-based, open, non-discriminatory and equitable multilateral trading system;
+(b) Promoting a World Trade Organization-centered, rules-based, open, non-discriminatory, transparent and inclusive multilateral trading system;

-(b) Implementing the principle of special and differential treatment for developing countries, in particular least developed countries, in accordance with relevant trade agreements;
+(c) Implementing the principle of special and differential treatment for developing countries, in particular least developed countries, in accordance with relevant trade agreements;

-(c) Improving the regulation and monitoring of global financial markets and institutions, and strengthening the implementation of such regulations;
+(d) Improving the regulation and monitoring of global financial markets and institutions, and strengthening the implementation of such regulations;

-(d) Ensuring enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions in order to deliver more effective, credible, accountable and legitimate institutions;
+(e) Ensuring enhanced representation and voice for developing countries in decision-making in global international economic and financial institutions, including the International Monetary Foundation and the World Bank, in order to deliver more effective, credible, accountable and legitimate institutions;

-(e) Encouraging official development assistance and financial flows, including foreign direct investment, to States where the need is greatest, in particular least developed countries, African countries, small island developing States and landlocked developing countries, in accordance with their national plans and programmes;
+(f) Encouraging official development assistance and financial flows including foreign direct investment to States where the need is greatest, in particular least developed countries, African countries, small island developing States and landlocked developing countries, in accordance with their national plans and programmes;

-(f) Enhancing North-South, South-South and triangular regional and international cooperation on and access to science, technology and innovation, and enhancing also knowledge-sharing on mutually agreed terms, including through improved coordination among existing mechanisms, in particular at the United Nations level, and through a global technology facilitation mechanism;
+(g) Enhancing international cooperation on and access to science, technology and innovation, and enhancing also knowledge-sharing on mutually agreed terms, including through improved coordination among existing mechanisms, in particular at the United Nations level;

-(g) Promoting the development, transfer, dissemination and diffusion of environmentally sound technologies to developing countries on favourable terms, including on concessional and preferential terms, as mutually agreed;
+(h) Promoting the development, transfer, dissemination and diffusion of environmentally sound technologies to developing countries on favourable terms, including on concessional and preferential terms, as mutually agreed;

-(h) Facilitating orderly, safe, regular and responsible migration and mobility of people, including through the implementation of planned and well-managed rights-based migration policies.
+(i) Facilitating orderly, safe, regular and responsible migration and mobility of people, including through the implementation of planned and well-managed rights-based migration policies.

-Article 14 – Coercive measures
+Article 14 – Unilateral coercive measures

-1. The use or encouragement of the use of economic, political or any other type of measure to coerce a State in order to obtain from it the subordination of the exercise of its sovereign rights in violation of the principles of the sovereign equality of States and freedom of consent constitutes a violation of the right to development.
+1. The use or encouragement of the use of economic, political or any other type of unilateral measure to coerce a State in order to obtain from it the subordination of the exercise of its sovereign rights in violation of the principles of the sovereign equality of States and freedom of consent constitutes a violation of the right to development.

 2. States Parties shall refrain from adopting, maintaining or implementing the measures referred to in paragraph 1.